i-e-b/StreamDb/README.md

 A minimalist database that uses only Streams as storage, and can survive power loss and data corruption.
 This is working, but don't use it for anything important without significant testing.

+There is also a small WinForms app to explore StreamDB files created by other software.

 ## The plan:

 * A generalised page storage system, using fixed size pages